Broxtowe (constituency): Constituency profile

 Broxtowe is a suburban constituency in Nottinghamshire, to the west of the city of Nottingham, and almost identical in character to the seat of Gedling east of Nottingham.
 Broxtowe lies along the county's western border with Erewash in Derbyshire.
-The constituency covers the vast majority of the Borough of Broxtowe (except the towns of Kimberley and Nuthall which are in the Nottingham North and Kimberley (UK Parliament constituency), its name derived from the old Broxtowe wapentake of Nottinghamshire, which covered a larger area.
+The constituency covers the vast majority of the Borough of Broxtowe (except the towns of Kimberley and Nuthall which are in the Nottingham North and Kimberley constituency, its name derived from the old Broxtowe wapentake of Nottinghamshire, which covered a larger area.
 The constituency includes the East Midlands towns of Beeston and Stapleford, and generally affluent villages such as Attenborough, home of Attenborough Nature Reserve, a local attraction.
 Beeston is the largest town and the base of the borough council, and is on the border of the main campus of the University of Nottingham, as such is home to a large number of the university's staff and a small number of students.
-It is also home to the headquarters of the local company Boots.
+It is also home to the headquarters of the company Boots.

 It is a marginal seat between the Labour and the Conservative parties.
 At the 2017 snap election, less than two percentage points separated the Conservative and Labour parties, with Labour's main strength in Beeston with the smaller residential towns such as Chilwell mostly Conservative.

 Boundaries

+Historic

 1918–1950: The Urban Districts of Arnold, Eastwood, Hucknall, and Kirkby-in-Ashfield, and in the Rural District of Basford the parishes of Annesley, Bestwood Park, Brinsley, Calverton, Felley, Greasley, Kimberley, Lambley, Linby, Newstead, Papplewick, Selston, and Woodborough.

 1950–1955: The Urban Districts of Eastwood, Hucknall, and Kirkby-in-Ashfield, and in the Rural District of Basford the parishes of Annesley, Awsworth, Bestwood Park, Brinsley, Cossall, Felley, Greasley, Kimberley, Linby, Newstead, Nuthall, Papplewick, Selston, Strelley, and Trowell.

 1983–2010: The Borough of Broxtowe wards of Attenborough, Awsworth and Cossall, Beeston Central, Beeston North East, Beeston North West, Beeston Rylands, Bramcote, Chilwell East, Chilwell West, Greasley, Kimberley, Nuthall, Stapleford East, Stapleford North, Stapleford West, Strelley and Trowell, and Toton.

 2010–2024: The Borough of Broxtowe wards of Attenborough, Awsworth, Beeston Central, Beeston North, Beeston Rylands, Beeston West, Bramcote, Chilwell East, Chilwell West, Cossall and Kimberley, Greasley Giltbrook and Newthorpe, Nuthall East and Strelley, Nuthall West and Greasley Watnall, Stapleford North, Stapleford South East, Stapleford South West, Toton and Chilwell Meadows, and Trowell.

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency comprises the following wards of the Borough of Broxtowe: